J-Bockhofer/succeed2ban-tui/README.md

 Issues / Todos:

-1. Stopping of watchers does not work without Ctrl+C after shutdown
+1. Stopping of watchers does not work without Ctrl+C after shutdown !!!
 2. Some colors may default to default terminal colors which breaks the theme
 3. Actions need refactor badly
 4. Configuration of fail2ban log path and Hotkeys
-5. Tests are failing bc DB tests need to be run sequentially
+5. Refactor for testing
 6. Text wrapping

 ## Usage